webot-solve/indigenousplantgo-app/README.md

 cd <PATH-TO-YOUR-LOCAL-REPO>
 ```

 3. Rename ./config-sample.json to ./config.json, and input your api end-point.
 This url is the production api's base end-point.
-Please see [server-side repository](https://github.com/BCITConstruction/indigenousplantgo-cms-server) for API documentation.
+Please see the [server-side repository](https://github.com/BCITConstruction/indigenousplantgo-cms-server) for API documentation.

 ```
 {
   "API": {
-    "BASE_URL": <YOUR_API_END_POINT>
+    "BASE_URL": "<YOUR-API-END-POINT>"
   }
 }
 ```